the-events-calendar/event-tickets/readme.txt

 = [4.7.3] TBD =

 * Tweak - Changed validation on the option 'Post types that can have tickets' to allow empty value [105930]
+* Fix - Display the correct number of attendees on the events list in the admin section [102128]

 = [4.7.2] 2018-04-18 =